-To put forward, Microsoft Azure Functions are an event-driven, on demand computation experience which builds on the Azure’s best offering (PaaS platform).
+To put forward, Microsoft Azure Functions are an event-driven, on-demand computation experience that builds on the Azure’s best offering (PaaS platform).

-Azure Functions is an extension of the already available WebJobs infrastructure to enable you implementing code from a variety of choices of programming languages which act on the events generated by the Azure services.
+Azure Function is an extension of the already available WebJobs infrastructure to enable you implementing code from a variety of choices of programming languages that act on the events generated by the Azure services.

 This is the same when we use any of the other options available that compete with Azure offerings like the Amazon Lambda (just like Azure Functions) which allows you to upload some code and no time later, it starts running.

-Alongside to that, you can have configured continuous Jenkins jobs, functions that can run on any of the triggered events etc.
+Alongside that, you can have configured continuous Jenkins jobs, functions that can run on any of the triggered events, etc.

-In the earlier section, what we have seen is the basic introduction into Azure Functions.
+In the earlier section, what we have seen is the basic introduction to Azure Functions.

 Azure Functions has its ability, capability to power a single-page app.
 The app that we create using AngularJS or NodeJS calls Azure Functions using the WebHook URL to save the user data and decides what to display.
 Or, do simpler customizations, such as targeted ads by calling a function and passing the user profile information to it.

 We can use Azure Functions to customize any specific behavior of a bot using a WebHook URL.
-For example, we can create an Azure Function which processes a message using the Cortana Analytics and call this function using the Microsoft Bot Framework.
+For example, we can create an Azure Function that processes a message using the Cortana Analytics and calls this function using the Microsoft Bot Framework.